OWASP/owasp-mastg/OMTG-Files/02_Crackmes/List_of_Crackmes.md

 - Difficulty: Easy
 - Author: [Bernhard Mueller](https://github.com/b-mueller)

+Objective: A secret string is hidden somewhere in this binary.
+Find a way to extract it.
+The app will give you a hint when started.

 Note: The IPA is signed with an Enterprise distribution certificate.
 You'll need to install the provisioning profile and trust the developer to run the app the "normal" way.
 Alternatively, re-sign the app with your own certificate, or run it on a jailbroken device (you'll want to do one of those anyway to crack it).

 ### Solutions